k-nizy/Go-kigali/kigali-go/LOCATION_SETUP_GUIDE.md

 # 📍 Location Setup Guide - KigaliGo

-## Issue: "Unable to get location.
+## Issue: "Unable to get the location.
 Using map center."

 This message appears when your browser blocks location access.
 Follow the steps below to fix it.